ignsagita/class-diabetes-lifestyle/README.md

-# Develop and Deploy A Diabetes Prescreening Model based on Lifestyle Habit using Python, Streamlit and Docker
+# Develop and Deploy A Diabetes Prescreening Model based on Lifestyle Habit
 Try the app here: [Live App](https://diabetes-prescreen.streamlit.app/)

+## Motivation
+- According to WHO, silent-killer diseases, including diabetes, cause [75% of all global deaths](https://www.who.int/news-room/spotlight/the-silentkillers), and nearly half of people with diabetes remain undiagnosed and without noticeable symptoms until irreversible complications like heart disease, kidney failure, or vision loss may already be underway.
+- Alarmingly, the prevalence of type 2 diabetes in younger adults and adolescents is increasing.
+For example, recent U.S. trends show [type 2 diagnoses in those under 20 have doubled over 16 years](https://www.cdc.gov/diabetes/data-research/research/trends-new-diabetes-cases-young-people.html).
+-  **Early detection and lifestyle awareness**: This app provides a quick, accessible, and non-invasive way to assess your risk of diabetes through everyday lifestyle questions, long before symptoms appear.
+It especially empowers the younger generation to encourage proactive health choices that can reduce or even reverse diabetes risk.

 ## Overview
 This project is a diabetes risk prescreening tool based on lifestyle and demographic factors.